 Head of state: King Carl XVI Gustaf

 Head of government (since October 2014): Prime Minister Stefan Löfven

 Official language: Swedish

-1) Incl. the largest lakes, but excl. the area from the coast line to the territorial boundary, 81,502 km2
+1) Including the largest lakes, but excluding the area from the coastline to the territorial boundary, 81.502 km2

 2) Stockholm, Upplands Väsby, Vallentuna, Österåker, Värmdö, Järfälla, Ekerö, Huddinge, Botkyrka, Salem, Haninge, Tyresö, Upplands-Bro, Nykvarn, Täby, Danderyd, Sollentuna, Södertälje, Nacka, Sundbyberg, Solna, Lidingö, Vaxholm, Norrtälje, Sigtuna, and Nynäshamn